 ‘A disorientated Solstice wouldn’t hide under a blanket to escape an agent.’

 She ran her hands through her messy hair.
 ‘You thought I was–’ She stopped.
 ‘Really?’

 ‘I had to consider it as a possibility.’
 He smiled.
 ‘This is more proof that I was wrong.’

 Higher brain functions pulled themselves from sleep and the clutches of pirates as she pushed the quilt away.
 ‘You’re here because it’s morning, aren’t you?’

 ‘But I only closed my eyes a minute ago.’
 Another thought popped into her head.
 ‘Shouldn’t you have knocked?’

 ‘I did,’ the agent said, ‘but you didn’t answer.’

 ‘Given the circumstances, I didn’t see the harm.
-It’s nine, it might be noting for reference, however, that my recruits start morning training at seven.’
+It’s nine.
+It might be noting for future reference, however, that my recruits start morning training at seven.’

 She crinkled her nose.
 ‘Seven anti-meridian isn’t a time of day I even like to acknowledge as existing.’
 She sat up, and let her head hang in her hands for a moment.
 Too early.
 Too early for anything.
 Too early to be–

 The narc cleared his throat, and she lifted her head, spread her fingers and peeked at him.
 ‘Sorry,’ she said.
 ‘I’m not really a morning person.’
 She dropped her hands away from her head, and threw the pillows back to the proper end of the bed.
-‘Hey- I mean, um-’ Colour burned into her cheeks.
-Asking him favours was probably-
+‘Hey– I mean, um–’ Her cheeks burned.
+Asking him favours was probably–

 ‘If you’ve got a question, Miss Mimosa, you can ask it.’